xLightsSequencer/xLights/README.txt

-   -- enh (dkulp)   xShcedule as FPP remote now works with Multicast protocol (maybe Linux/OSX only) -- enh (dkulp)   xShcedule as FPP remote now responds to FPP Ping's/Discovery -- enh (dkulp)   Much faster FPP Connect discovery 2019.17 March 15, 2019
+   -- enh (dkulp)   xShcedule as FPP remote now works with Multicast protocol (maybe Linux/OSX only) -- enh (dkulp)   xShcedule as FPP remote now responds to FPP Ping's/Discovery -- enh (dkulp)   Much faster FPP Connect discovery -- enh (keith)   Add a LOR S5 LOREDIT file import.
+This is a highly speculative implementation at this time
+                    Unless those who want this function lean in and help get it right it will likely never be quite right.
+   -- enh (keith)   Use a dropdown for selection of Force IP address -- bug (keith)   Fix slow render when using render cache 2019.17 March 15, 2019
    -- enh (keith)   Add falcon smart remote support
    -- enh (keith)   Add ability to split timing marks in half